Arucard1983/ERYA-Bulk/src/readme.txt

 5. About files compability

-This software can export the Ziegler, Detector and Element database from an ERYA software built with the LabView Runtime.
+# This software can export the Ziegler, Detector and Element database from an ERYA software built with the LabView Runtime:
-- Binary database format is partial supported, and this software only import them.
-You cannot export the current database on LabView format, since the LabView DataLog format is not documented!
+- Binary database format importation from LabView as supported for Ziegler's and Elements databases.
+The user should select "Legacy txt" format, and ERYA will convert automatically to the native ERYA Database format.
-- Text-form databases can be exported (very good support), and imported(some issues).
-Please, check the on-line help about some particular supported files.
+# Text-form databases can be imported (very good support), and exported (some issues).
+Further details can be obtained from the user manual.
-- The user can import IBANDL files to edit Element's characteristics, but saving is limited.
-However, you can use third-party tools to edit the exported IBANDL file, if necessary.
+# The user can import IBANDL files to edit Element's characteristics, and also export them.
+However some edition of IBANDL files created by ERTA may be needed.
-- Experimental support of Microsoft Office Excel Xlsx files (2007,2010,2013, and beyond) at very basic level was implemented.
+# Experimental support of Microsoft Office Excel Xlsx files (2007,2010,2013, and beyond) at very basic level was implemented.
 # Note: ERYA-Bulk will use internally the native file format, and makes automatically the conversions if it loads any supported third-party file format.

 6. Bugfixes